Nate Lowe Player Props: Rangers vs. Nationals

 Nate Lowe At The Plate

-- He ranks 50th in batting average, 29th in on base percentage, and 83rd in slugging among qualified batters in MLB action.
+- He ranks 43rd in batting average, 29th in on base percentage, and 79th in slugging among qualified hitters in MLB play.

-- Lowe will look to extend his four-game hitting streak.
-He's batting .174 during his last outings.
+- Lowe will look to extend his five-game hitting streak.
+He's batting .273 over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.